About this fund

 There is $50,000 available to allocate this financial year.
 Funding is available for workplace programmes, infrastructure and services that will encourage employees to actively commute to work.

-The fund is focused on encouraging getting to and from work by active modes – walking, jogging, biking etc. – rather than travelling by private vehicle, but all applications that meet the criteria will be considered.
+The fund is focused on encouraging getting to and from work by active modes – such as walking, jogging and biking – rather than travelling by private vehicle, but all applications that meet the criteria will be considered.

 - The business, and programme or initiative, is in Wellington City (up to and including Tawa, but not Porirua or Petone) and the project benefits people travelling to, or to and from, the premises.